Memorial Page Established By-Ann E.

 Mock was my dear and great uncle i didn't get to know him much because when he died i was

-again until i when i die but i am pretty shure that he's probably looking over us and his
+ain until i when i die but i am pretty sure that he's probably looking over us and his platoon,

-platoon, Buddies, Brothers, Sisters, Mom, Dad, Nieces and nephews it's really sad that he died
+Buddies, Brothers, Sisters, Mom, Dad, Nieces and nephews it's really sad that he died this

 Honor" WILL MOCK